DC 5215Musculoskeletal System38 CFR § 4.71a

 A 10% rating requires: Dorsiflexion less than 15°; 10.
 A 30% rating requires: Unfavorable ankylosis of the wrist in combined positions (e.g., radial or ulnar deviation with flexion) resulting in significant functional loss..
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Wrist, limitation of motion of qualify for TDIU (Total Disability Individual Unemployability)?
+Can Wrist, limitation of motion of qualify for TDIU?

-What evidence do I need to establish service connection for Wrist, limitation of motion of?
+What evidence supports a higher rating for Wrist, limitation of motion of?

-What is the C&P exam like for Wrist, limitation of motion of?
+What happens at the C&P exam for Wrist, limitation of motion of?

 Get a Personalized Rating Analysis